openscenegraph/OpenSceneGraph/README.txt

 animations.

--- Release notes on IOS build, by Thomas Hoghart
+-- Release notes on iOS build, by Thomas Hoghart

-* Manually set the relevant OSG_BUILD_PLATFORM_IPHONE... option in root CMakeLists file.
-Can only have one or the other at the moment.
-* Run CMake
+* Run CMake with either OSG_BUILD_PLATFORM_IPHONE or OSG_BUILD_PLATFORM_IPHONE_SIMULATOR set:
+  $ mkdir build-iOS ; cd build-iOS
+  $ ccmake -DOSG_BUILD_PLATFORM_IPHONE_SIMULATOR=YES -G Xcode ..
+* Check that CMAKE_OSX_ARCHITECTURE is i386 for the simulator or armv6;armv7 for the device
+* Disable DYNAMIC_OPENSCENEGRAPH, DYNAMIC_OPENTHREADS
+  This will give us the static build we need for iPhone.
-* Disable all OpenGL types accodrding to OSG_GLES1_AVALIABLE or OSG_GLES2_AVALIABLE.
-Also disable OSG_GLU_AVAILABLE
+* Disable OSG_GL1_AVAILABLE, OSG_GL2_AVAILABLE, OSG_GL3_AVAILABLE, OSG_GLU_AVAILABLE
-* Disable OSG_GL_DISPLAYLISTS_AVALIABLE
+* Enable OSG_GLES1_AVAILABLE *OR* OSG_GLES2_AVAILABLE
 * Ensure OSG_WINDOWING_SYSTEM is set to IOS
-* Change FREETYPE include and library paths to an IPhone version (OpenFrameworks has one bundled with its distribution)
+* Change FREETYPE include and library paths to an iPhone version (OpenFrameworks has one bundled with its distribution)
-* Under DYNAMIC ensure you untick DYNAMIC_OPENSCENEGRAPH and DYNAMIC_OPENTHREADS.
-This will give us the static build we need for IPhone
-* Under CMake ensure the CMake_OSX_SYSROOT points to your IOS SDK.
-Also check that the architecture is armv6/7 for device or i386 for Simulator.
+* Ensure that CMake_OSX_SYSROOT points to your iOS SDK.
-* Generate the XCode project
+* Generate the Xcode project
+* Open the Xcode project
+  $ open OpenSceneGraph.xcodeproj
-* Find osgDB FileUtis.cpp, open the 'Get Info' panel, change File Type to source.cpp.objcpp
+* Under Sources -> osgDB, select FileUtils.cpp and open the 'Get Info' panel, change File Type to source.cpp.objcpp

+Known issues:
 * When Linking final app against ive plugin, you need to add -lz to the 'Other linker flags' list.

-known Issues:
 * Apps and exes don't get created
 * You can only select Simulator, or Device projects.
 In the XCode project you will see both types but the sdk they link will be the same.